racterub/tyshscore-web/README.md

 TYSHscore Web
 ===

-## `Warning.
-When deploy on Heroku, a strange issue occurs which will randomly drop session.`
+`Warning.
+When deploy on Heroku, a strange issue occurs which will randomly drop session.
+Please check issue #2.`

 ## A Flask based system.